 Note: Georgia is highlighted in red

 Table 2.2 provides summary information on total spending on health in 2012 and 2013.
-Total spending on health fell from 2 220 million GEL in 2012 to 1 973 million GEL in 2013 – a decline of 11% – mainly due to a fall in spending on medical goods (mostly medicines) and health administration.
+Total spending on health fell from 2 220 million GEL in 2012 to 1 973 million GEL in 2013 – a decline of 11% – mainly due to a fall in spending on medical infrastructure, medicines and health administration.

 The fall in spending on medicines is partly related to the introduction of the UHC program, which provides generous coverage for inpatient care, including medicines administered during a hospital stay, but very limited coverage of outpatient medicines.
 As a result, inpatient care is more attractive to patients than outpatient care.
 This may explain the increase in inpatient spending and decline in outpatient spending.
 However, about 40% of total spending on health is on medical goods, which is very high compared to a European Region average of 17% in 2011.